taraslayshchuk/es2csv/README.rst

   -f, --fields FIELDS [FIELDS ...]
 List of selected fields in output.
 Default is ['_all'].
   -d, --delimiter DELIMITER                Delimiter to use in CSV file.
 Default is ",".
   -m, --max INTEGER                        Maximum number of results to return.
 Default is 0.
+  -s, --scroll_size INTEGER                Scroll size for each batch of results.
+Default is 100.
   -k, --kibana_nested                      Format nested fields in Kibana style.
   -r, --raw_query                          Switch query format in the Query DSL.
   -e, --meta_fields                        Add meta-fields in output.